Energy companies and banks led rally on S&P 500 in 2016

 Banks and other financial companies sank early in 2016 as investors worried about slowing global economic growth.
 After that they struggled as the Federal Reserve continually held off on raising interest rates.
 But the sector caught fire leading up to the election and afterward, as investors felt banks will be major beneficiaries of a Donald Trump administration.
 Banks stand to benefit from increased government spending and borrowing connected to greater spending on infrastructure, as well as faster economic growth, looser regulations and rising interest rates.
 Huge gains in the weeks after the election took bank stocks to their highest levels since 2008.

 Companies that make construction equipment, engines and aircraft also made large gains as the U.S. economy picked up steam.
 Investors bet that the election of Trump, and a Republican Congress that could approve his spending proposals, will lead to more spending on construction, manufacturing, and transportation.
 The sector, which includes companies like Boeing and General Electric, reached all-time highs at the end of the year.
-Caterpillar was one of the best-performing Dow Jones industrial average components in 2016 while farm equipment maker Deere rose to an all-time high.
+Caterpillar was the best-performing Dow Jones industrial average component in 2016 while farm equipment maker Deere rose to an all-time high.

 Companies that make materials like packaging, specialty chemicals and mine for metals also rebounded, partly because precious metals prices bounced back in 2016 after several years of losses.
 Copper, which is linked to expectations for economic growth because of its uses in construction, climbed 17 percent.
 Higher metals prices led to big gains for gold and copper producer Freeport-McMoran, gold miner Newmont Mining and steel maker Nucor.
 Building materials companies like Martin Marietta also climbed.